 CHEROKEE: The same road off the highway going to Little Harbor runs directly to the Settlement of Cherokee (just don't turn at the dirt road to Pete's).
 Enroute you pass the

 The Abaco Club at Winding Bay.
 It's definitely the getaway spot of the rich and famous located on over 500 acres with with probably the finest golf courses in all the Bahamas.
 Add to that 2 miles of white-sand beach.
 Management has changed over the years including names such as The Ritz and Marriott with the most recent being Southworth (best-known in Europe as the owner of The Village at Machrihanish Dunes in Argyll, Scotland).
 The Abaco Club on Winding Bay.
 Little can be seen from the road and their entrance is gated.
-The Luxury homes behind the gates can
+A recent article in Islands Magazine (9/2022)

 At Cherokee the shoals there seem to go on for a miles before becoming deep enough for a boat hence their long and quite spectacular dock, all 770 feet of it, the longest wooden dock of its type in the Bahamas.
 Still the shallow harbour permits only the shallowest of draft vessels which questions why this settlement was originally settled.
 And as for it's name, legend has it one of the original settlers had a Cherokee Indian wife.
 It's a typical settlement with quite a few homes, a grocery store a weekend only restaurant called the Sand Bar and lots of fisherman of the bonefish guide variety.
 From here south is Bonefish Territory.
 Quite a few of the homes, are available for rent, with or without a bonefish guide.
 See our